-SPA 1001 Beginning Conversational Spanish I (1-0-1) This introductory course is designed to provide basic Spanish conversational skills.
+SPA 1001 Beginning Conversational Spanish I (1-0-1)

+This introductory course is designed to provide basic Spanish conversational skills.
 It is designed for students using Spanish in the workplace.

-SPA 1101 Beginning Conversational Spanish II (1-0-1) A continuation of SPA 1001 Conversational Spanish I. Prerequisite: SPA 1001
+SPA 1101 Beginning Conversational Spanish II(1-0-1)

-NOTE: SPA 1114, SPA 1124, SPA 2114 and SPA 2124 must be taken in sequence.
-Students who wish to skip a prerequisite course should contact the testing coordinator in the Betty Jo Hodges Building about CLEP testing.
+A continuation of SPA 1001 Conversational Spanish I. Prerequisite: SPA 1001 skip a prerequisite course should contact the testing coordinator in the Betty Jo Hodges Building about CLEP testing.
 Otherwise, regardless of experience with the language, students must begin with SPA 1114 and progress sequentially.